astronomer/docs/astro/deploy-github-integration.md

 - Workspace Admin permissions on an Astro Workspace.
 - A GitHub repository that contains an [Astro project](https://docs.astronomer.io/astro/cli/develop-project#create-an-astro-project).
 The Astro project can exist at any level in your repository.
-- A GitHub account with read and write permissions to the repositories containing your Astro project.
+- A GitHub user account with read permissions to the repository containing your Astro project.
 If you don't have these permissions, send a request to your GitHub repository administrator when prompted by Astro.

+    The read permissions are required so that you can map Deployments to repositories in the Astro UI.
+To trigger a code deploy to Astro, you additionally need write permissions for the repository.

 - At least one Astro Deployment.
 - At least one GitHub branch that you want to deploy to Astro.